Borley Rectory before the mysterious fire which destroyed it

 The creepy Drawing Room at Borley Rectory 1890

-Meanwhile, who is that standing behind you in the drawing room of Borley Rectory?!
+Meanwhile, who might be standing behind you in the drawing room of Borley Rectory?!

-If you are scared of ghosts, then just don't look behind you right now!
+If you are scared of ghosts, don't look behind you just now!

 Thanks for reading!